wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/work_and_speed.md

 does.
 For instance, if the program renders movie frames, a good measure of work would be the number of frames to render.
-One would then want to measure a core's speed in terms of the number of frames that can be rendered per second (assuming all frames take the same compute time).
+One would then want to measure a core's speed in terms of the number of frames that can be rendered per second (assuming all frames require the same amount of computation).

 Another possibility is to use a more generic measure, for instance, the number of instructions.
-The work of a program would then be measured by its number of instructions (e.g., the number of assembly instructions the program performs) and the speed of a core would be in number of instructions per second.
+The work of a program would then be measured by its number of instructions (e.g., the number of hardware instructions the program performs) and the speed of a core would be in number of instructions per second.
 This approach is known to have problems, as instructions are not all equal, and especially across different families of processors.
-Therefore, a processor that delivers fewer instructions per seconds than another could actually be prefered for running some program.
+Therefore, a processor that delivers fewer instructions per seconds than another could actually be preferred for running some program.

 ### Flop and Flop/sec

-It turns out that the question of modeling/predicting how fast a particular program will run on a particular core based on a single measure of work and speed is fraught with peril (the only way to be sure is to actually run the program!).
+It turns out that the question of defining a universal unit of work is not possible.
 Nevertheless, in these pedagogic modules, unless specified otherwise, we use a simple measure of work: the number of floating-point operations, or **Flop**, that the program performs.
 We thus measure the